MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/create-table-statement-microsoft-access-sql.md

 # CREATE TABLE Statement (Microsoft Access SQL)

 **Applies to**: Access 2013 | Office 2013

 Creates a new table.

 > [!NOTE]
-> <P>The Microsoft Access database engine does not support the use of CREATE TABLE, or any of the DDL statements, with non-Microsoft Access database engine databases.
-Use the DAO Create methods instead.</P>
+> The Microsoft Access database engine does not support the use of CREATE TABLE, or any of the DDL statements, with non-Microsoft Access database engine databases.
+Use the DAO Create methods instead.

 ## Syntax